jeremyhahn/go-keychain/docs/usage/api-parity.md

 - Health check endpoint
 - Backend listing

-## KeychainFacade API
+## KeychainService API

-The `KeychainFacade` in `pkg/keychain/` provides a unified, singleton API for all keychain operations.
-All client interfaces (REST, gRPC, CLI, MCP, QUIC) use the facade as their backend.
+The `KeychainService` in `pkg/keychain/` provides a unified, singleton API for all keychain operations.
+All client interfaces (REST, gRPC, CLI, MCP, QUIC) use the service as their backend.

 ### Initialization